frontendweb3/blogify/README.md

 # Getting Started

-You can start with blogify template. blogify is MIT open-source template.
+Blogify is MIT open-source nextjs and tailwind css based template to build a blog with markdown.
 ## Demo

 ### Home page